Home › General information for migrants › Health and wellbeing › Accessing services

 Accessing NHS Services

-Doctors of the World – (doctorsoftheworld.org.uk) have produced TRANSLATED HEALTH INFORMATION FOR PATIENTS – (doctorsoftheworld.org.uk) to support forced migrants, refugees and people seeking asylum to understand how the NHS works – (doctorsoftheworld.org.uk).
+- Doctors of the World – (doctorsoftheworld.org.uk) have produced Health Information for Patients – (doctorsoftheworld.org.uk) to support refugees and people seeking asylum to understand how the NHS works – (doctorsoftheworld.org.uk).
 This has been translated into a range of languages.

-The following Subtitled video on how to navigate the NHS for Refugees & Asylum Seekers – (www.youtube.com/watch) provides information for forced migrants, refugees and people seeking asylum.
-It has translated subtitles on it.
-This can be accessed through the “settings” button on the video itself.
+- The following Subtitled video provides information on how to navigate the NHS for Refugees & People Seeking Asylum (www.youtube.com/watch).
+You can change the language of the subtitles by clicking on “settings” on the video itself.

 Registering with a GP

-You can Find your nearest GP – NHS (www.nhs.uk) and speak to them about registering.
+There is information on the NHS website about how to register with a GP surgery and how to Find your nearest GP – NHS (www.nhs.uk).
 You do not need to provide proof of address or immigration status although the surgery will need contact details for you.

 Registering with a dentist